Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Perla has been at Bridgepoint since 1996 after she experienced a brain hemorrhage that impaired her mobility and communication.
 Scott has been by her side as a partner and a caregiver ever since.
 Before the pandemic, Scott visited her every afternoon during the week and Perla would usually go back to their home with him on the weekends.

 Perla and Scott are eager to return to their weekly routine.
 With the rate of new COVID-19 cases declining, Sinai Health has been gradually reintroducing visitors.
 This process is independent from the province’s strategy to reopen as hospitals need to monitor for any indications of a surge in infections as services and businesses resume.
-Lily Yang, Senior Director of Quality and Patient Experience says a measured, careful and yet compassionate approach is essential.
+Jennifer Ridgway, Manager of Patient Experience and Engagement says a measured, careful and yet compassionate approach is essential.
 “Family caregivers play a vital role in the overall health and well-being of our patients.
 Health care organizations have the difficult task of balancing this need for family presence with the need to minimize the risk of COVID-19 exposures and outbreaks in our hospitals to keep everyone safe.”

 Scott and Perla adapted to the separation by keeping in touch with phone calls three or four times a day.
 Now that he can visit—first once a week, now three times per week— Scott enjoys being able to help Perla with various tasks again.
 “When I arrive for my visits, she has a list of things she wants my help with,” he says, laughing.